philj404/SimpleSerialShell/README.md

 (rather than straight to Serial for example).
 For example I use `shell.println("motor is off");`

-* Please note that the list of commands is shared between instances of the SimpleSerialShell (via a static).
+* Please note that the list of commands is shared between instances of the SimpleSerialShell (via a static variable).
 The fact that the addCommand() method is non-static can be slighly misleading in this regard.

 ### Notes